Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: The distance function from isoperimetric sets

-\begin{remark} If $(M^n,g)$ is a smooth Riemannian manifold (with Ricci curvature uniformly bounded from below) and $E\subset M$ is an isoperimetric set, then the constant $c$ obtained via \autoref{thm:Isoperimetrici} is unique and equal to the constant mean curvature of the regular part of $\partial E$.\\ Notice that, if $n\ge 8$, this conclusion does not follow directly from what we observed in \autoref{rm:cmcsmooth}, since $\partial E$ might have a non empty singular part (with Hausdorff dimension less than $n-8$).
-However, the statement can be verified applying the argument above in a neighbourhood of a regular point of $\partial E$, where $\partial E$ is smooth.

-The validity of a similar statement for isoperimetric sets in $\RCD(K,N)$ metric measure spaces $(X,\dist,\haus^N)$ goes beyond the scope of this note and is left to the future investigation. \end{remark}
+\begin{remark} If $(M^n,g)$ is a smooth Riemannian manifold (with Ricci curvature uniformly bounded from below) and $E\subset M$ is an isoperimetric set, then the constant $c$ obtained via \autoref{thm:Isoperimetrici} is unique and equal to the constant mean curvature of the regular part of $\partial E$.\\ The validity of a similar statement for isoperimetric sets in $\RCD(K,N)$ metric measure spaces $(X,\dist,\haus^N)$ goes beyond the scope of this note and is left to the future investigation. \end{remark}

 \begin{remark} Let $(D,\dist,\haus^2)$ be a two dimensional flat disk with canonical metric measure structure and boundary $\partial D$.
 Let $(K,\dist_K,\haus^2)$ be the doubling of $D$ along its boundary $\partial D$ and set $k>0$ the curvature of $\partial D$.
-It is a classical fact that $(K,\dist_K,\haus^2)$ is an Alexandrov space with non negative curvature, in particular it is an $\RCD(0,2)$ space, but it is not a smooth Riemannian manifold.
-Observe that each of the two isometric copies of $D$ inside $K$ verifies the bound \eqref{eq:sharplaplacian} for any $c\in[-k,k]$ (for $K=0$ and $N=2$).
-Even though $D\subset K$ is not an isoperimetric set, this example illustrates that the uniqueness of the mean curvature barrier is a delicate issue in the non smooth setting. \end{remark}
+It is a classical fact that $(K,\dist_K,\haus^2)$ is an Alexandrov space with non-negative curvature, in particular it is an $\RCD(0,2)$ space, but it is not a smooth Riemannian manifold.
+Observe that each of the two isometric copies of $D$ inside $K$ verifies the bound \eqref{eq:sharplaplacian} for any $c\in[-k,k]$ (for $K=0$ and $N=2$). { Even though $D\subset K$ is not an isoperimetric set, cf.\ with \cite[Theorem 5.4]{CFGNSY05},} this example illustrates that the uniqueness of the mean curvature barrier is a delicate issue in the non-smooth setting. \end{remark}

 The following mild regularity results are obtained arguing verbatim as in \cite[Proposition 5.4, Theorem 5.5, Proposition 6.14]{MoS21}.
 This can be done since \autoref{thm:Isoperimetrici} is the counterpart of \cite[Theorem 5.2]{MoS21} for isoperimetric sets, while \cite[Lemma 6.12]{MoS21} holds for volume constrained minimizers for compact variations as well, and \cite[Lemma 2.42]{MoS21} holds for volume constrained minimizers for compact variations since they are quasiminimal sets according to \cite[Theorem 3.24]{AntonelliPasqualettoPozzetta21}.